The best backup software helps you reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.

 In the Home and Home Office tier, it can handle an incremental or full backup for up to 16TB of data, including coping with multiple partitions, hardware RAID, and it also supports cloud backups.

 While there is a free tier, the single paid Home tier offers more features for those really concerned with managing their backups on a regular basis.
 The Home edition is available for a one-time fee, or alternatively you can subscribe on a yearly basis, or a charge every two years.

 The Business options for a single Workstation has additional options for servers and technicians which offer an even more rich range of features.

 For more information, read our full EaseUS Todo Backup review.

 Paragon Backup & Recovery (opens in new tab) offers a flexible solution to simplify complex backup solutions.
 With the Create Backup Job wizard, guidance is provided to what will be backed up, and where the data will be stored.

 This software covers all the usual backup processes, and can easily create complex routines, including automated backup.
 A standout feature is the WinPE recovery media, which in the worst case scenario comes to the rescue for when your PC refuses to even boot.
 Via a bootable USB stick, users can rescue files, fix boot problems, and even perform a restoration to get up and running again in a jiffy.

-Pricing for home use starts from around $90 for a single home user license.
+A home plan is charged for a single home user license.
 For business users you will need to contact Paragon for a quote.